Sandbox Model

 When Sandboxed: true:

-MaybeRunWorker(), which detects the env var and takes over. - Before opening the file, the child applies OS restrictions.
+MaybeRunWorker(), which detects the env var and takes over. - Before touching any input, the child applies OS restrictions.

-- The child reads, decodes, and writes raw RGBA pixels (`width[4] + height[4]
+- The child decodes and writes raw RGBA pixels (

 The sandboxed child re-execs your binary, not a dedicated helper.
 If your